IGAWorksDev/AdPopcornSSP-Flutter-Plugin/example/README.md

-# adpopcornssp_example
+# adpopcornssp_flutter_example

-Demonstrates how to use the adpopcornssp plugin.
+Demonstrates how to use the adpopcornssp_flutter plugin.

 ## Getting Started